andryuha77/Theory_of_Algorithms/README.md

 #### Solution steps:
 The [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight) of a string is the number of symbols that are different from the zero-symbol of the alphabet used.
 It is thus equivalent to the Hamming distance from the all-zero string of the same length.

+I used nested if statements to complete this task.
+The first if statement checks if the list not null and second if a car of the list equal to 0, otherwise adding 1 to the car.

 ---
 6. Write a function hamming-distance in Racket that takes two lists and returns the number of positions in which they differ.
 For example: